weumn00b/Reversing/ReversingLinuxModules.md

  ![Pasted image 20241216223329](https://github.com/user-attachments/assets/c67ed92b-5d50-4813-a0d5-299522a1885e)

-[Looking into printk](https://en.wikipedia.org/wiki/Printk), you can see that 6 is actually a log level that denotes an informational message.
+[Looking into printk](https://en.wikipedia.org/wiki/Printk), 6 is actually a log level that denotes an informational message.
 The message being displayed is actually `w00tw00t`.

 <br><br>
 ### **What is the XOR key used to obfuscate the keys? (e.g. 0x01, 0x32)**